NicolasBesson/BlinkyBike/readme.md

 # Building the Software
-The ATTiny 85 is a really cool Micro Controller that have 8 KB of Flash and 512 B of RAM to run any kind of C or C++ software.
+The ATtiny 85 is a really cool Micro Controller that have 8 KB of Flash and 512 B of RAM to run any kind of C or C++ software.
 This gives some space to run a simple software and for this reason some optimization are required.

 The project has been developed in C++ (C++11) in order to reuse and give more flexibility in case of development of new features.
 It is required to use the VisualMicro extension for Visual Studio 2013 in order to build the project.

 AdaFruit is providing a library to drive the Neopixel devices, that you can directly integrate in your Arduino IDE.
 But this code has been designed to support various modes in order to address major use cases.
 The source code repository is containing an optimized version that works only with the Neopixels that I have selected and might not work if you choose a different one.

-The Neopixel device requires specific timings that can't be reach when using the ATTiny 85 in 4 MHz (its default configuration) and therefore requires to use the 8 Mhz mode.
-So it is mandatory to burn the correct fuses in the ATTIny before deploying the firmware.
-This can be done from the Arduino IDE by selecting the ATTiny 85 target and selecting the clock frequency to 8 MHz (internal).
+The Neopixel device requires specific timings that can't be reach when using the ATtiny 85 in 4 MHz (its default configuration) and therefore requires to use the 8 Mhz mode.
+So it is mandatory to burn the correct fuses in the ATtiny before deploying the firmware.
+This can be done from the Arduino IDE by selecting the ATtiny 85 target and selecting the clock frequency to 8 MHz (internal).

 ## Tools
 Before starting some tools are required :